Lombiq/DotNest-Knowledge-Base/topics/available-modules-and-themes.md

 - [Simple Analytics](https://orchardsimpleanalytics.codeplex.com) for easily adding some analytics script to your site.
 - [Theme Override](https://themeoverride.codeplex.com/) so sites can be freely styled ([learn more about theming](theming)).
 - [Forum](https://github.com/Jetski5822/NGM.Forum) by [Nick Mayne](https://github.com/Jetski5822), creating a content structure of Forums, Threads and Posts to allow your users to communicate with each other easily.
-- [Watcher](http://orchardwatcher.codeplex.com), that allows you to watch content items and setup [workflows](http://orchardwatcher.codeplex.com/documentation) to recieve notifications when content is created/updated.
+- [Watcher](http://orchardwatcher.codeplex.com), that allows users to watch content items and setup [workflows](http://orchardwatcher.codeplex.com/documentation) to recieve notifications when content is created/updated.

 ## Themes